maxmeffert/SOLID/OCP/OCP.md

 #### _Command Pattern_

-Such a system can be easily extended with a new _Commands_ and _Receivers_.
+Such a system can be easily extended by adding new _Commands_ and _Receivers_ encapsulating behavior.

 **Good Choice If** you have a set of _completely different_ action with possibly different _Receivers_ and you don't want a result returned to you